 Owning gold and silver is a fantastic idea, but it cannot be your only defense.
-Unless you can time the shifts accurately and economic uncertainty doesn’t force you to deviate from your plan, gold does poorly in a recession.
+Unless you can time the shifts accurately and economic uncertainty doesn’t force you to deviate from your plan, gold and silver do poorly in a recession.
 You will need something else to get you through those years, then cash in your precious metals into the new economy when it is ready.

 Precious Metals as Money

-Note: If you are ready to pick up some precious metals (recommended 10% of long-term portfolios), stay tuned for my buying guide complete with online calculator, free excel download (for bulk comparisons), and favorite places to shop.
+Note: If you are ready to pick up some precious metals (recommended 10% of long-term portfolios), see my Beginner’s Guide to Precious Metals, complete with why to buy metal, what type(s) to get, favorite places to shop, and a calculator.
 I’ve picked the brains of quite a few gold/silver bugs online and in person to get this thing together.
-Sign up for my newsletter so you don’t miss it!

-Buying cryptocurrencies is poor preparation, but there could be a good buying opportunity once everyone goes broke.
+Do I believe in cryptocurrency?
+Yes.
 Maybe after the disgust of government manipulated money, some type of cryptocurrency will even become the world reserve currency!
-I certainly see the concept sticking around for a very long time.
+I certainly see the block-chain concept sticking around for a very long time.
 But again, you have to take on the huge likely risk that your brand of cryptocurrency won’t be the strong leader out of the economic disaster and may even hit zero value.
 Bitcoin still has some major flaws to work out before it is ready, so don’t bet too big yet.
+I personally don’t think any of the cryptocurrencies out there today will be the winner.
+It will be a currency created on a multinational level, probably through the IMF.
+If an individual or even a group creates it, there is no way to prevent another group from making one to compete.
+There is infinite competition and therefore zero advantage past any name recognition you might acquire.
 (See Bitcoin vs. Gold)

 Stock Market Problems